 EAR seeks to enable continued access to and perhaps expand synchrotron-based analytical capabilities in support of Earth sciences research.
 Current capabilities are supported through cooperative agreements with COMPRES (https://compres.unm.edu/) and GSECARS (https://gsecars.uchicago.edu/).

 This DCL does not constitute a solicitation; therefore, no award of any kind will result from this DCL.
 Although the competition is still in the planning stage, NSF intends to follow this general schedule:

-Second quarter of calendar year 2021: Anticipated due date for full proposals in response to the solicitation.
+Third quarter of calendar year 2021: Anticipated due date for full proposals in response to the solicitation.